-Professor Goldsworthy, whose thinking in this area is among the deepest of any Australian author, has argued that a distinction exists between implications based upon two different types of "necessity".
-80 First, he says that there are "legitimate" implications that arise because the intention of the author or speaker is so obvious that the implication cannot reasonably be denied.
+the intention of the author or speaker is so obvious that the implication cannot reasonably be denied.
 In other words, the implication is so clear that it must necessarily have been intended.
-Second, there are "dubious" implications, arising because it is, in the words of Mason CJ,81 "logically or practically necessary for the preservation of the integrity of [some constitutional] structure" or, in the words of Dixon J,82 an implication as based upon what "the efficacy of the system logically demands".
+Secondly, there are "dubious" implications, arising because it is, in the words of Mason CJ, "logically or practically necessary for the preservation of the integrity of [some constitutional] structure" or, in the words of Dixon J, an implication as based upon what "the efficacy of the system logically demands".